Mokubei Ochoko Sake Cup

 Mokubei

-Guided by the Kyoto painter Aoki Mokubei, this style is characterized by the use of calming red pigments for its base.
-Pieces often depict people, many including children, on a vibrant background, creating a harmonious and adorned design.
+Guided by the Kyoto painter Aoki Mokubei, this style is characterized by the use of calming red pigments as a base.
+Pieces often depict people, many including children, on a vibrant background, creating harmonious and ornate designs.

 What is Kutani Mokubei Style?